-- Measures addressing reduction of air pollution from domestic heating gradual replacement of solid fuel (coal and wood) heaters with environmentally friendly alternatives (with priority to energy efficient homes); a small pilot procedure for promoting the use of renewables, green hydrogen and other innovative alternatives; - Measures, addressing reduction of air pollution from transport introduction of low emission zones; - Measures addressing secondary dusting green infrastructure in urban areas; - Improvement of ambient air quality (AAQ) monitoring, upgrade of the National AAQ Real Time Monitoring System and the Information AAQ Data Reporting System; - Development/update of strategic/programme/planning/analytical documents, regarding AAQ, carrying out scientific studies, forecasting, modelling; - Establishment of a National Network of Air Quality Experts.
+- Measures addressing reduction of air pollution from domestic heating gradual replacement of solid fuel (coal and wood) heaters with environmentally friendly alternatives (with priority to energy efficient homes); a small pilot procedure for promoting the use of renewables, green hydrogen and other innovative alternatives; - Measures, addressing reduction of air pollution from transport introduction of low emission zones; - Measures addressing secondary dusting green infrastructure in urban areas; - Improvement of ambient air quality (AAQ) monitoring, upgrade of the National AAQ Real Time Monitoring System and the Information AAQ Data Reporting System; - Development/update of strategic/programme/planning/analytical documents, regarding AAQ, amendments in the Air Protection Act and the relevant secondary legislation, development of roadmaps under Directive (EC) 2024/2881, carrying out scientific studies, forecasting, modelling; - Establishment of a National Network of Air Quality Experts.

-The focus of the interventions will be on municipalities with poor air quality, as a main priority are those that fall within the scope of the Judgment of the Court of Justice of the European Union in case C-488/15 of 5 April 2017 on non-compliance with the norms for PM10 and the non-compliance with the obligations under Directive 2008/50/EC and registered excessive levels of the average daily norms and/or the average annual concentrations of PM reported in 2017-2021 period.
-Support for measures addressing sources of air pollution is also eligible for municipalities where there are no permanent monitoring points, but excessive pollution has been registered under the PM10 indicator with the mobile automatic stations of the Executive Environment Agency (EEA-BG).
+The focus of the interventions will be on municipalities with poor air quality, as a main priority are those that fall within the scope of the Judgment of the Court of Justice of the European Union in case C-488/15 of 5 April 2017 on non-compliance with the norms for PM{10} and the non-compliance with the obligations under Directive 2008/50/EC and having registered excessive levels of the average daily norms and/or the average annual concentrations of PM reported in 2017-2021 period.
+Support for measures addressing sources of air pollution is also eligible for municipalities where there are no permanent monitoring points, but excessive pollution has been registered under the PM{10} indicator with the mobile automatic stations of the Executive Environment Agency (EEA-BG).